Same Day Approval

 Mobile Housing Board – HUD-VASH, Mobile

-Works with VA to provide housing vouchers to homeless veterans.
+Works with VA to provide housing vouchers to homeless Veterans.

-• Offers rental assistance and connects veterans with case managers.
+• Offers rental assistance and connects Veterans with case managers.

 • Encourages stability and self-sufficiency through ongoing support.